Sebastian Breza

-Sebastian Breza (born March 15, 1998) is a Canadian professional soccer player who plays as a goalkeeper for Serie C club Carrarese, on loan from Bologna.
+Sebastian Jean-Baptiste Breza (born March 15, 1998) is a Canadian professional soccer player who plays as a goalkeeper for Major League Soccer club CF Montréal.

 Club career

 Early career

 Breza was nine years old when he started playing soccer at FS Salaberry.
 As a youth, Breza played goaltender in both hockey and soccer.
 In 2016, he signed with Serie C club Monopoli, and was loaned to Serie A club Palermo in 2017, initially playing for the latter's Primavera side.
 Breza made three appearances on the bench for Palermo's first team squad in the 2016–17 Serie A season.

 Potenza

 In 2017, Breza signed for Serie D club Potenza, helping them gain promotion to Serie C for the 2018–19 season.
 During the offseason, he was rumoured to go to fellow Serie D club Taranto.
 In his second season, Breza largely played a backup role to Raffaele Ioime, but made 8 starts.
 In January 2020, Breza was linked with a move to Serie A club Bologna.